CRLgamer/Adafruit-CircuitPython-7.3.3/README.md

 Check out some of the cool new sensors, ADCs, DSPs, and microcontrollers that are available to makers and engineers at https://www.analog.com/

+<strong>Thank you Digi-Key!</strong>

+This product could not have happened with out the amazing support and sponsorship from Digi-Key Electronics (https://www.digikey.com/)

+From design, to components, to fulfillment, they were a key contributor in getting the PyPortal into your hands.

+If you're a beginner or an expert, check out all the latest components, sensors, and developer kits available at https://www.digikey.com/

+<strong></strong>

 # Features:
 - Detects moisture.